bombasticSlacks/Aspirant/Training Chopping Block.md

 #### Babble
 You may keep someone's attention and interest, even in a topic you know nothing about by using the perform skill.

+#### Resilient
+Your character may add their [Athletics](Strength#Athletics) skill to rolls for immediate effects of injuries, resist death from critical injuries to the chest, and to not collapse from being wounded.

 ---
 ### Specialize Further
 #### Blank Slate